United Kingdom in the Eurovision Song Contest 2022: After Eurovision

-The long-awaited success of the United Kingdom in the Eurovision Song Contest 2022 was greeted with tremendous reception across the UK, with commentators Graham Norton stating that the result was a "fairytale ending to an incredible evening" and Ken Bruce proclaiming that "the feeling is that the UK has broken the taboo of bad results".
+The successful result of the United Kingdom in the Eurovision Song Contest 2022 was greeted with tremendous reception across the UK, with commentators Graham Norton stating that the result was a "fairytale ending to an incredible evening" and Ken Bruce proclaiming that "the feeling is that the UK has broken the taboo of bad results".
 An average of 8.9 million viewers watched the final, with a peak of 10.6 million during the voting sequence.
 This equalled a 55% share of the market over the four hours of the final, equalling record viewing figures achieved in 2011.
 Shortly after the final, the UK head of delegation Andrew Cartmell verbally confirmed the country's participation in the 2023 contest, stating that the UK aims to maintain the success of 2022 for the following year.
 Sam Ryder stated that he was "delighted with the result" and that "the UK will be a force to be reckoned with in the future of Eurovision".
 On 16 May 2022, Ryder was awaited by a crowd of fans and press at London's Heathrow Airport to celebrate his success.

-"Space Man" reached number one on The Official Big Top 40 charts.
-The song reached the top fifteen in Lithuania and Sweden and the top thirty in Iceland.
-It reached number twenty-two in Ireland, becoming the highest charting UK Eurovision entry on the Irish Singles Chart since 2014.
+"Space Man" topped The Official Big Top 40 charts after the contest.
+The song reached the top 15 in Lithuania and Sweden and the top 30 in Iceland.
+It reached number 22 in Ireland, becoming the highest charting UK Eurovision entry on the Irish Singles Chart since 2014.
 It also charted in the Netherlands and Switzerland.

-Following Ryder's Eurovision success, on 18 May 2022, he was announced as one of the headliners for the BBC's Platinum Jubilee concert, Platinum Party at the Palace, on 4 June 2022, where he performed a Jubilee version of "Space Man" outside Buckingham Palace in front of an estimated twenty-two thousand spectators.
+Following Ryder's Eurovision success, on 18 May 2022, he was announced as one of the headliners for the BBC's Platinum Jubilee concert, Platinum Party at the Palace, on 4 June 2022, where he performed a Jubilee version of "Space Man" outside Buckingham Palace in front of an estimated 22,000 spectators.